Ethical principles cannot be dictated. That is why we promote integrity with numerous initiatives and an ongoing dialog.

-The main outcome of this group-wide dialog is our Integrity Code which entered into force in 2012 and is based on a shared understanding of values developed jointly with our employees.
-It defines the principles for our business conduct in daily work, such as fairness, responsibility, mutual respect, transparency, openness and compliance with laws and rights.
-The policy, which is valid throughout the group, is available in 23 languages.
-An orientation guide presenting the most frequently asked questions offers practical support for specific situations in our day-to-day business.
+One outcome of this group-wide dialog is our Integrity Code, which entered into force in 2012 and is based on a mindset developed jointly with our employees.
+It defines the principles for our business conduct in daily operations, such as fairness, responsibility, mutual respect, transparency, openness and compliance with laws and rights.
+The Integrity Code, which is valid throughout the Daimler Group, is available in 23 languages.
+There is a guide to help with applying the Integrity Code in specific workplace situations; it covers frequently asked questions.
 In addition, a team of experts is available to answer questions on the Integrity Code.

-A central contact and advice center has been available for employees at the German locations with questions relating to the subject of integrity since March 2015.
-This “Infopoint Integrity" also provides assistance with other issues, and puts people in touch with the right contacts.
+A central point of contact and source of advice has been available for employees at the German locations with questions relating to the subject of integrity since March 2015.
+This "Integrity Info Point" is available for any queries our employees may have.
+The Info Point team provides advice, assists with integrity issues encountered in day-to-day business or, when required, puts employees in touch with the right people.

 Daimler Compliance Academy

-We offer a seminar for external compliance practitioners from companies in any industry in the form of the Daimler Compliance Academy.
-The aim is to create a platform for exchange of experiences about compliance trends and challenges.
-The focus is on an interactive dialog and the teaching of practical know-how using fictitious case studies.
+The Daimler Compliance Academy program is aimed at external compliance practitioners from companies in all industries.
+Our objective is to provide a platform for sharing experiences with compliance trends and challenges.
+The focus is on an interactive dialog and the teaching of practical know-how using hypothetical case studies.

 A critical view from the outside